dimitri-nicolo/calico/master/getting-started/kubernetes/upgrade.md

 > before upgrading.
 Otherwise, your cluster may lose connectivity after the upgrade.
 {: .alert .alert-danger}

-## Upgrading an Existing Cluster with Tigera Essentials Toolkit
+## Upgrading an Open Source Cluster with Tigera CNX

-Follow the steps for [upgrading a hosted installation of Calico](#upgrading-a-hosted-installation-of-calico), but also upgrade the additional toolkit manifests after upgrading the core Calico manifests.
+Follow the steps for [upgrading a hosted installation of Calico](#upgrading-a-hosted-installation-of-calico), but also [upgrade the additional CNX manifests](#adding-tigera-cnx) after upgrading the core Calico manifests.

-## Adding Tigera Essentials Toolkit to an Existing Open Source Cluster
+## Upgrading a Cluster with Tigera Essentials Toolkit to CNX

+Follow the steps for [upgrading a hosted installation of Calico](#upgrading-a-hosted-installation-of-calico), but also [upgrade the additional CNX manifests](#adding-tigera-cnx) after upgrading the core Calico manifests.
+Steps 1 to 3 are not required.

+## Adding Tigera CNX
-This section covers taking an existing Kubernetes system with Open Source Calico and adding the Tigera Essentials Toolkit.
+This section covers taking an existing Kubernetes system with Calico and maybe Tigera Essentials Toolkit, and adding Tigera CNX.

 #### Prerequisites
 This procedure assumes the following:

-1. Your system is running the latest 2.4.x release of calico.
-If not, follow the instructions below to upgrade it to the latest 2.4.x release
+1. Your system is running the latest 3.0.x release of Calico.
+If not, follow the instructions below to upgrade it to the latest 3.0.x release
-2. You have obtained the Tigera Essentials Toolkit specific binaries by following the instructions in [getting started]({{site.baseurl}}/{{page.version}}/getting-started/essentials) and uploaded the Essentials `calico/node` image to a private registry.
+2. You have obtained the Tigera CNX specific binaries by following the instructions in [getting started]({{site.baseurl}}/{{page.version}}/getting-started/essentials) and uploaded them to a private registry.
-3. You have the calico manifest that was used to install your system available.
+3. You have the Calico manifest that was used to install your system available.
 This is the manifest which includes the `calico/node` DaemonSet.

 #### Prepare for the Upgrade
  Edit your calico manifest: